Main

 Please scroll horizontally to look at table below.

-FY March 2022* FY March 2023 FY March 2024
+FY March 2023 FY March 2024 FY March 2025

-Quantity of marine product transactions (MT) 14,559 16,742 12,054
+Quantity of marine product transactions (MT) 16,742 12,054 9,650

-Ratio of MSC certified products 0.3% 0.3% 0.61%
+Ratio of MSC certified products 0.3% 0.61% 3.1%

-Ratio of ASC certified products 11.5% 10.5% 6.0%
+Ratio of ASC certified products 10.5% 6.0% 8.6%

-Ratio of BAP certified products 4.9% 4.2% 5.9%
+Ratio of BAP certified products 4.2% 5.9% 9.8%

-* Data from when Mitsui & Co.
+*Data from when Mitsui & Co.
 Seafoods operated under its former name of Toho Bussan

 Multi X Initiatives

-We invested in Multi X S.A., a Chilean company that farms, processes, and sells Atlantic salmon.
+We invested in Multi X, a Chilean company that farms, processes, and sells Atlantic salmon.
 Multi X applies a vertically integrated business model to the farming and sale of salmon, including its mainstay product of Atlantic salmon, and it exports to Brazil, Japan, China, and other Asian countries, and particularly to the United States, amid growing demand for healthy protein sources.
-It has also acquired various certifications relating to environmental performance, quality, occupational safety, and traceability, including OHSAS18001*, ISO14001*, ISO9001*, BAP, and Global GAP.
+It has also acquired various certifications relating to environmental performance, quality, occupational safety, and traceability, including OHSAS18001*, ISO14001*, ISO9001*, BAP certification, and Global GAP certification.
 Since the early 1990's, Chilean salmon aquaculture has provided the largest amount of salmon exports in the world after Norway.
 During this time, in addition to establishing a fish-disease and quarantine control system, government and industry have worked together to reduce the use of chemicals.
-As a result, significant reductions have been achieved, and Multi X is continuing with its own efforts to reduce chemical consumption.
+As a result, significant reductions have been achieved, and Multi X is continuing efforts to reduce chemical consumption.
 Also, the use of fishmeal and fish oil in feed has been greatly reduced by substituting it with raw materials such as soybean meal and vegetable oils.
 In recent years, fish meal has accounted for less than 10% of feed.
 As demand for high-quality, safe and secure protein sources continues to increase worldwide, we will work with our suppliers to develop a sustainable aquaculture industry that can coexist harmoniously with local communities, local residents, and ecosystems.

-* Certification covers the management and operation of fish farms and plants
+*Certification covers the management and operation of fish farms and plants

 Quantity of Certified Products Handled by Multi X